Vittor-Javidan/EarthLog/docs/backlog.md

 - clean all redudant styles on all JSX components

 ## features:
+- Add a gps snapshot button on <GPSInput />, for those who just want to want click, in case accuracy is not that important
 - Add a loading indicator for file explore when an item is clicked
 - implement a new folder location to save exported documents, and allow their sharing
 - implement an export of all images into a zip file